-I wanted to wait to write today’s post until this moment… The moment when I’m alone in my home without my children.
-It’s quiet.
+Divorce is quiet.
 Too quiet.
-I’m lonely and sad.
+Divorce is lonely and sad.
 I literally sat for two hours just kind of staring into space.
 This will be the longest I have ever gone without seeing my children.
 Ever.
 Thankfully their father and I have a previously signed agreement where I get to see the kiddos on Christmas Eve for a few hours to take them to church and then again on Christmas Day!
 If we didn’t have an agreement then I likely wouldn’t see them until the 28th — nine sleeps!
-Oh, the holidays as a single parent.
-It blows.

 This is the part where I learn to discover myself –right?
 And I don’t feel sorry for my situation — right?
 That I start to count my blessings?
 Lemme just tell you — at this moment, this very moment, all I feel is sad.
 I miss my babies.
 I missed reading to them tonight.
 I missed snuggling with them.
 And I’ll miss it each and every night until the time they are back here!

-So — single parent holidays?
-They suck.
+Divorce and the holidays?
+It sucks.
 Know a single mom?
 Or dad?
 Hug them a little longer and don’t let go until they let go first.
 Trust me, they need it.

 I have been crying every evening in anticipation of my baby girl leaving on Christmas day for 7 whole sleeps.
 This is the first year and I am grateful I have her for actual Christmas eve and morning but the pain of not having her every day during our holiday sucks.
 I am trying to make the most of every second but I am scared on the 7 whole nights without her, this will be the longest she will have spent with him